Lola Blanc

-Kandice Marie Melonakos (born December 20, 1987), better known by her stage name Lola Blanc, is an American singer, songwriter, director, writer, podcaster, and actress.
-As a musician, she has been declared a "rising star" by Playboy, and "one to watch" by Ladygunn Magazine.
-Blanc co-wrote Britney Spears' top 40 single "Ooh La La".
+Kandice Marie Melonakos (born December 20, 1987), better known by her stage name Lola Blanc, is an American singer, songwriter, filmmaker, podcaster, actress, and activist.

+Blanc co-hosts Exactly Right cult podcast Trust Me, which has been featured by The New York Times and Harper's Bazaar.

-Blanc has appeared on such television shows as American Horror Story: Hotel; she has also contributed writing for Vice.com, having written about a number of topics including ageism in the music industry and her experience with believing in a cult leader.
+She co-wrote Britney Spears' top 40 single "Ooh La La".
+She has appeared on the television show American Horror Story: Hotel.
+Blanc has also contributed writing for Vice.com, and is an active member of the Democratic Socialists of America.

-In 2019, Blanc co-founded Fatale Collective, an all-female horror filmmaking collective.
-Their debut anthology short film, "Bleed", went to Fantastic Fest and a number of other genre film festivals, also winning the Director's Award for Cinematic Achievement in a Short Film at FilmQuest.
+As of 2026, her song Angry Too had surpassed 100,000,000 Spotify plays.

 Early life

 Blanc was born in Bavaria, Germany but raised primarily on a farm in Fremont, Michigan.
-Brought up Mormon by a Greek-American father who was in the CIA and a motivational speaker mother, she spent much of her childhood writing songs and performing as a ventriloquist and auctioneer with her mother and brother, who performed magic and escape art.
+Brought up Mormon by her motivational speaker mother, and CIA agent father, she spent much of her childhood writing songs and performing as a ventriloquist and auctioneer with her mother and brother, who performed magic and escape art.

-When Blanc was a pre-teen, her mother was targeted by a religious impostor posing as a true LDS prophet who played on her beliefs and lured her into his web.
+When Blanc was a pre-teen, her mother, Christine Marie, was targeted by a religious impostor posing as a true LDS prophet who played on her beliefs and lured her into his web.
 Blanc found their letters and believed in him, too; she was temporarily separated from her mother, who was coerced into human trafficking until an accomplice who had a change of heart saved her.
 They were promptly reunited.
-Eventually Lola moved to Los Angeles, where she now resides, to pursue music full-time.
+Eventually Lola moved to Los Angeles to pursue music full-time.

-Music and career
+Music & podcast

-Lola Blanc has written songs alongside producers and songwriters such as Sophie, Ammo, Fernando Garibay, Jimmy Harry, Jon Levine, TheFatRat and more.
+Blanc has written songs with artists like Sophie; she collaborated with The Album Leaf and composer Mark Korven on her album Crowd Pleaser.

 Blanc originally co-wrote Britney Spears' single Ooh La La with Fransisca Hall and producer Ammo for her own project; the title was intended to be a play on her name.
 When Dr. Luke heard it, he thought it'd be perfect for Spears and brought in songwriters Bonnie McKee and J. Kash to rewrite the lyrics so they would better suit Spears and The Smurfs 2.

+Blanc began releasing music independently in 2013, beginning with her EP The Magic.
+Her song Angry Too, released in 2018, reached over 100 million streams on Spotify in 2026.
+In 2025, she released her debut album, Crowd Pleaser.

+Her song "Trust Me" was the theme song of Netflix's 2026 docuseries Trust Me: The False Prophet, which follows her mother, Christine Marie, going undercover to get polygamist leader Samuel Bateman arrested.
+Blanc also briefly appears in the show.

+Blanc co-hosts a podcast called Trust Me: Cults, Extreme Belief, and Manipulation.
+Blanc appears as a "Former Cult Member/Podcaster" on several episodes of Netflix's 2023 documentary How to Become a Cult Leader.